Format pages using the OpenDyslexic font and low contrast help

 Thanks, Robert James Gabriel!

-His app Helperbird, which is also for people with accessibility, if you such to support is here (https://www.helperbird.coml)
+His app Helperbird, which is also for people with accessibility, if you show your support check it out here (https://www.helperbird.coml)

 Full changelog/source code available: https://github.com/OpenDyslexic/opendyslexic-chrome